 The 22-year-old Bo Naylor is a catcher for Cleveland, with the young Guardians side having won the American League Central Divisional title under the expert leadership skills of Terry Francona.

-The Guardians unexpectedly reached the playoffs last season and defeated the Tampa Bay Rays in the AL Wild Card series before taking the New York Yankees to Game Five in the AL Division Series.
+The Guardians reached the playoffs last season when they weren’t expected to and defeated the Tampa Bay Rays in the AL Wild Card series before taking the New York Yankees to Game Five in the AL Division Series.

-Naylor made only five appearances for the Guardians towards the back end of the season, however, but will get a chance to shine in this tournament as Canada look to provide a shock.
+Naylor made only five appearances for the Guardians towards the back end of the season, however, he will get a chance to shine in this tournament as Canada look to provide a shock.

 In 2022, Lee won the KBO MVP award and his fifth consecutive Golden Glove award.
 This will be his first World Baseball Classic, having represented South Korea at the 2018 Asian Games and the 2020 Tokyo Olympics.

 MLB fans are likely to see this Korean superstar play in the league following his final season in the KBO in 2023.
-Hopefully, they will get an early glimpse of his best work in the World Baseball Classic for South Korea, who are 14/1 to win the tournament.
+Hopefully, they will get an early glimpse of his work in the World Baseball Classic for South Korea, who are +1400 to win the tournament.

 Harry Ford is eligible to play for GB Baseball despite being born in Atlanta, Georgia, as his parents are from Great Britain.
 He is a catcher and at 19 years old is a huge prospect for the Seattle Mariners, who selected him in the first round of the 2021 MLB Draft as 12th pick.